jess215/rails-api-react-spa-app/README.md

 - Thing -render a single thing

-- ThingShow - render a single thing on it's own page (React Router)
+- ThingShow - render a single thing on its own page (React Router)

 - CRUD in our Provider